-Don Hardy is an award-winning documentary filmmaker who recently completed production on a new feature documentary, Citizen Penn, that tells the story of the birth and growth of Sean Penn’s aid organization J/P HRO after a catastrophic earthquake shook Haiti in 2010.
-Citizen Penn premiered at the Tribeca Film Festival in 2020 and debuted on Discovery+ in May of 2021.
+Don Hardy is an award-winning documentary filmmaker whose most recent film, Citizen Penn, premiered on Discovery+ in 2021.
+That film tells the story of the birth and growth of Sean Penn’s aid organization J/P HRO after a catastrophic earthquake shook Haiti in 2010.
+Citizen Penn premiered at the Tribeca Film Festival in 2020.

 Don served as executive producer and showrunner for the Disney+ series and directed several of the episodes.